Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

 \underline{Iteration $n\to n+1$ :}

-Whenever one of the integral inside the link functions does not converge, we arbitrarily set its value to $0$.
-As we will see, it essentially never happens.
+Integrals appearing in the iteration may not converge, we will show that almost surely it does not happen.

-\begin{proof}[Proof of Theorem \ref{th3.9}] The proof can be divide into 4 steps.
-1) Checking that the Picard iteration is well defined, 2) Proving that the Picard iteration converges almost surely and in $L^1$, 3) Showing that the limit is a solution to the HAR equations, 4) Showing uniqueness.
+The proof can be divided into 4 steps.
+1) Checking that the Picard iteration is well defined, 2) The Picard iteration converges almost surely and in $\Lrv^1$, 3) The limit is a solution of HAR equations, 4) Showing uniqueness.